Latte Art for Beginners: First Steps Toward the Rose

 LATTE ART TRAINING

-Our barista training includes a complete module on milk preparation and the basics of latte art.
-A Carrera Café barista will guide you step by step.
+Our barista training includes a complete module on milk work and the basics of latte art.
+A Carrera Café barista guides you step by step.

 More articles